miguelrochajr/BASH_Programming-course/README.md

 NOTE: Homebrew (or just brew) is free and can be educational.

-Special thanks to Kevin Wright (https://www.udemy.com/user/kevinwright2/) for the above tutorial about bash and brew on OSX
+Special thanks to Kevin Wright (https://www.udemy.com/user/kevinwright2/) for the above tutorial about bash and bre on OSX